 People often misuse the terms ‘traditional’ and ‘modern’ as synonyms for old and new.
 In reality, there is more to modern and traditional architecture than age.
 In fact, some modern homes are almost a hundred years old, and many newly-built homes carry on the traditional style.

-The term ‘traditional’ applies to a board range of home-building styles, each with its own unique features.
+The term ‘traditional’ applies to a broad range of home-building styles, each with its own unique features.
 In general, any home drawing influence from historic styles, such as Victorian, Colonial, Craftsman, or Neoclassical architecture, can fall into the category of a traditional home.

 Though these styles differ in origin, traditional homes tend to have several common features.
 These features include large, open porches with overhanging beams and rafters, dormers, and a tall, pointed roof with one or more gables.
 They use traditional building materials such as brick, wood, plaster, stucco, and stone.